sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

 About me
 --------

 I grew up in Salzburg, Austria.
-After finishing high school, I moved to Innsbruck (Austria) to do my bachelor's and master's in Physics and Astrophysics, respectively.
-Between 2020 and 2024 I was living in Heidelberg being a PhD student at the MPIA (APEx department).
+After finishing high school, I moved to Innsbruck to study physics and astrophysics.
+Between 2020 and 2024, I lived in Heidelberg, Germany, where I was a PhD student at the Max Planck Institute for Astronomy (MPIA) in the Atmospheric Physics of Exoplanets (APEx) department.
+I now work in Cambridge, Massachusetts, as a NASA Sagan Fellow.

-(last revised November 07th, 2025)
+(last revised May 6th, 2026)